 - Is it a good deal?
 And finally, you should determine whether it’s a good deal for you to buy the car.
 Is the car worth more than what you and the lender originally agreed to?
 If it is, then buying your leased vehicle is probably a practical option for you.

-If you decide that a lease buyout loan is the right choice for you, here are three steps you can take to get the process rolling.
+If you decide that a lease buyout is the right choice for you, here are five steps you can take to get the process rolling.